 Gina M. Calabrese is a Professor of Clinical Education and the Associate Director of the Consumer Justice for the Elderly: Litigation Clinic (CJELC) at St. John's University School of Law.
 She is also Co-Director of the Public Interest Center.
 Professor Calabrese joined the St. John's faculty in 2001.
 In CJELC, law students represent low-income, older residents of Queens County in a variety of consumer matters, especially consumer debt, foreclosure, deed theft, and home improvement contractor disputes.

 Professor Calabrese has been active in a variety of efforts to protect consumers entangled in debt litigation.
 In addition to supervising law students' direct representation of individual consumers, Professor Calabrese has successfully advocated to lawmakers and other officials.
-She has participation in amicus curiaebriefs.
-She helped to establish the Queens CLARO office, which provides pro bonoassistance to unrepresented consumers suied for debt.
+She has written amicus curiae briefs.
+She helped to establish the Queens CLARO office, which provides pro bono assistance to unrepresented consumers sued for debt.
 She continues to train law students for CLARO and Volunteer Lawyer for the Day pro bono programs.

 Professor Calabrese was a key advocate for the passage of New York's Exempt Income Protection Act, ("EIPA"), which prevents judgment creditors from wrongful seizure of Social Security and other judgment-exempt funds.
 In collaboration with several New York public interest attorneys, she co-authored the model legislation on which the law was based.
 Her article about EIPA was originally published in the Empire Justice Center’s electronic Legal Services Journal.
 She has co-authored amicus briefs regarding the interpretation of EIPA